 If you have the time to dedicate to it, I recommend Strahd to medium and high level DMs.
 It is a campaign that can be run as written but is flexible enough to adlib and make it your own.

-WARNING: This episode of the Spoiler Cast contains mentions of sexual assault at around the 40 minute mark.
+WARNING: This episode of the Spoiler Cast contains mentions of sexual assault from the 24 minute mark to the 27 minute mark.

 Edited 3/30/2022: I updated the list to include Half-Life: Alyx, which I more recently completed, compared to the other games on the list.